-East of California's famed Monterey Bay, overlooking gateway to Monterey County's historic “River Road Wine Trail" -- and nestled within the dramatic world of John Steinbeck's "East of Eden" -- reigns the elegant, 20-room Hiram Corey House.
+East of California's famed Monterey Bay, overlooking the gateway to Monterey County's historic “River Road Wine Trail" -- and nestled within the dramatic world of John Steinbeck's "East of Eden" -- reigns the elegant, 20-room Hiram Corey House.
 Built in 1891, sheltered within a serene Santa Lucia canyon and framed by towering Empire palms, the opulent, old-growth redwood mansion served as family residence for the Quebec native who, in the mid-19th century, sailed around Cape Horn to settle in the "Promised Land" of California.
 Corey eventually became owner of the vast and richly fertile 8,444 acreage then known as Rancho Buena Vista and, later, Rancho Las Palmas where he operated one of Monterey County's most respected ranching establishments, supplying the finest butters that "commanded the most fancy prices" from discerning, San Francisco patrons.
-In 1978, the landmark River Road estate, designed by Architect Carlton Bassett in the fin de siècle "Chateauesque" style, became listed on The National Register of Historic Places and now is eligible for Monterey County MILLS ACT PROGRAM property tax reduction.
+In 1978, the landmark River Road estate, designed by Architect Carlton Bassett in the fin de siècle "Chateauesque" style, became listed on The National Register of Historic Places and now is eligible for Monterey County MILLS ACT PROGRAM reduced property taxes.

 Other detached, period-style structures also situated within the fully-gated, 1.59 acre parcel include an upscale day spa/salon (carved from the original Carriage House), charming Princess Anne playhouse, secluded gardening tool shed and special events gazebo with separate gated entry.
 Towering ancient shade trees dominate the well-manicured verdant lawns that, along the west, are framed and protected by tall forests of dense evergreens.
 Generous off-street, “marked” guest parking, including for "physically-challenged," are interspersed within this unusually private and secluded, gated retreat.